walkerk1980/LSW/CONTRIBUTING.md

 <!-- Preserving anchors -->
 <div id="8-detailed-logs"></div>
 <div id="9-networking-logs"></div>
-<div id="8-collect-wsl-logs-recommended-method"></div>
+<div id="8-collect-lsw-logs-recommended-method"></div>

-### Collect WSL logs (recommended method)
+### Collect LSW logs (recommended method)

-If you choose to email these logs instead of attaching to the bug, please send them to wsl-gh-logs@microsoft.com with the number of the github issue in the subject, and in the message a link to your comment in the github issue.
+If you choose to email these logs instead of attaching to the bug, please send them to lsw-gh-logs@microsoft.com with the number of the github issue in the subject, and in the message a link to your comment in the github issue.

-To collect WSL logs, download and execute [collect-wsl-logs.ps1](https://github.com/Microsoft/WSL/blob/master/diagnostics/collect-wsl-logs.ps1) in an administrative powershell prompt:
+To collect LSW logs, download and execute [collect-lsw-logs.ps1](https://github.com/Microsoft/LSW/blob/master/diagnostics/collect-lsw-logs.ps1) in an administrative powershell prompt:

 ```
-Invoke-WebRequest -UseBasicParsing "https://raw.githubusercontent.com/microsoft/WSL/master/diagnostics/collect-wsl-logs.ps1" -OutFile collect-wsl-logs.ps1
+Invoke-WebRequest -UseBasicParsing "https://raw.githubusercontent.com/microsoft/LSW/master/diagnostics/collect-lsw-logs.ps1" -OutFile collect-lsw-logs.ps1
 Set-ExecutionPolicy Bypass -Scope Process -Force
-.\collect-wsl-logs.ps1
+.\collect-lsw-logs.ps1
 ```
 The script will output the path of the log file once done.